Bryukh/checkio-articles/golden-pyramid.md

 [@evoynov][evoynov] used binary numbers to define all possible paths as combinations of 1 and 0 in ["Binaries" solution][evoynov-binaries].
- But this solution has the complexity as recursive method that was described early.
+ This solution has the complexity of the recursive method described earlier.

 ```
 def count_gold(p):